POPVOX/site/site/shorturl/README.txt

 Symlink this directory as "shorturl" in your PYTHONPATH somewhere.

+In your settings.py:

-In your settings.py, add 'shorturl' in your apps list.
-In your urls.py, add:
+	* Add 'shorturl' in your apps list.
+	* Add 'shorturl.middleware.ShorturlMiddleware' to your middleware (which cleans out the shorturl session key on the first request after the key is set, which means on the view the user is redirected to immediately after hitting the shorturl).

-	(r'^w/', include('shorturl.urls')),
+	* In your urls.py, add: (r'^w/', include('shorturl.urls')),

 "w/" specifies a prefix of your choosing on your site where the shorturls live.
 (I think of "w" as a short mnemonic of "www".)